DIp15739/Free-for-developers/README.md

   * [meet.jit.si](https://meet.jit.si/) — One click video conversations, screen sharing, for free
   * [Microsoft Teams](https://products.office.com/microsoft-teams/free) — Microsoft Teams is a chat-based digital hub that brings conversations, content, and apps together in one place all from a single experience.
 Free for up to 300 users.
   * [Miro](https://miro.com/) - Scalable, secure, cross-device and enterprise-ready team collaboration whiteboard for distributed teams.
 With freemium plan.
   * [Notion](https://www.notion.so/) - Notion is a note-taking and collaboration application with markdown support that also integrates tasks, wikis, and databases.
 The company describes the app as an all-in-one workspace for note-taking, project management and task management.
 In addition to cross-platform apps, it can be accessed via most web browsers.
   * [Pendulums](https://pendulums.io/) - Pendulums is a free time tracking tool which helps you to manage your time in a better manner with an easy to use interface and useful statistics.
   * [Raindrop.io](https://raindrop.io) - Private and secure bookmarking app for macOS, Windows, Android, iOS and Web.
 Free Unlimited Bookmarks and Collaboration.
-  * [riot.im](https://about.riot.im/) — A decentralized communication tool built on Matrix.
+  * [element.io](https://element.io/) — A decentralized and open source communication tool built on Matrix.
 Group chats, direct messaging, encrypted file transfers, voice and video chats, and easy integration with other services.
   * [Rocket.Chat](https://rocket.chat/) - Shared inbox for teams, secure, unlimited and open source.
   * [seafile.com](https://www.seafile.com/) — Private or cloud storage, file sharing, sync, discussions.
 Private version is full.
 Cloud version has just 1 GB
   * [slack.com](https://slack.com/) — Free for unlimited users with some feature limitations